-Class 3 Operation: Exhibit an operable small engine (no more than 20 HP) overhauled or rebuilt by the member.
+Maintenance: Exhibit a display that illustrates either: 1) Routine maintenance procedures OR 2) Diagnosing and troubleshooting specific problems in an engine.
+No complete engines, lawn tractors, tillers, chainsaws, etc. are permitted for display, using a maximum tri-fold size of 3' x 4'.
+Operation: Exhibit an operable small engine (no more than 20 HP) overhauled or rebuilt by the member.
 Include maintenance schedule for the engine and a brief description of steps taken by the member overhauling or rebuilding the engine.
-Maximum tri-fold size is 3' x 4'.
 Engine should contain no fuel in tank or carburetor.
-Alternative ENERGY (A form of energy derived from a natural source, such as the sun, geothermal, wind, tides, or waves).
-All exhibits in this division are limited in size to standard, trifold, display boards (36" X 48") and items may not extend beyond 12" from the back board.
+All exhibits in this division are limited in size to standard, tri-fold, display boards (36" X 48") and items may not extend beyond 24" from the back board.
 All displays must be self-standing.